A peek at NextEra Energy Partners LP (NEP): Who has invested in It?

-NextEra Energy Partners LP (NYSE: NEP) is -10.91% lower on its value in year-to-date trading and has touched a low of $57.50 and a high of $86.06 in the current 52-week trading range.
+NextEra Energy Partners LP (NYSE: NEP) is -11.16% lower on its value in year-to-date trading and has touched a low of $57.50 and a high of $86.06 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NEP stock was last observed hovering at around $62.04 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $85.00 for the next 12 months.
-It is also 33.57% off the consensus price target high of $94.00 offered by 16 analysts, but current levels are 13.28% higher than the price target low of $72.00 for the same period.
+The NEP stock was last observed hovering at around $60.66 in the last trading session, with the day’s gains setting it 1.61% off its average median price target of $85.00 for the next 12 months.
+It is also 33.76% off the consensus price target high of $94.00 offered by 17 analysts, but current levels are -5.54% lower than the price target low of $59.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023